-Do this webinar with me and you'll learn the answers to all these questions and more.
+Do this video training with me and you’ll learn the answers to all these questions and more.

 BONUS: To help you get the best hands-on training, you’ll receive a download in advance of the course with instructions on the Benjamin Moore paint chips you’ll need to collect and a pre-course exercise for you to complete.

 Similar to the exercise Diane Golin is working on in one of my Specify Colour with Confidence™ training courses (above).